 The Changing Face Of Education

 In the 21st century, technology has transformed the way we communicate and go about our lives.
-This changing technology has had a noteworthy impact on education as well and has transformed the complete instructive landscape.
+This changing technology has had a noteworthy impact on education as well, and has transformed the complete instructive landscape.
 In fact, very few educationalists would not confirm with the idea that technology has radically altered the education and learning procedure.
 Every year shows an increased use of technology driven resources like the Internet, e-mails, and online courses usage in the field of education.
 Technology has the potential to transform the conventional teaching and learning processes.
-It can eradicate the obstacles for education forced by time and space and significantly increase access to lasting education.
+It can eradicate all obstacles for education forced by time and space, and significantly increase access to lasting education.

 Here are some of the changes and growth internet or technology has had on education in the last couple of years.

 Online learning has gained a firm footing in universities across the globe.